 The web application developer

-The susceptibility of a web application to cross site scripting is always the problem of the web application development there are two golden rules:
+The susceptibility of a web application to cross site scripting is always the problem of the web application developer.
+In the field of web application development there are two golden rules:

 - Trust no entries! - Quote every output!